The Postpartum Kitchen is your kitchen.

 The connection to deep nourishment is a normal and natural nesting instinct.

-The Postpartum Kitchen is your kitchen filled with love, nourishment and probably a bit more mess than you are used to.
+Your postpartum kitchen is filled with love, nourishment, and probably a bit more mess than you are used to.

-Most kitchens have these items already but it's good to take a fresh eye to what you have and check out if it's in good working order.
+Many of the items here are in most kitchens.
+It's a good idea to take a fresh eye to what you have and check out if it's in good working order.

 Cast Iron Pan: If you don't have a beloved cast iron pan or two around, it might be time reevaluate.
 Make sure yours is well seasoned and oiled, it will be getting a lot of mileage.
 Did you know that cast iron can help with iron levels in the food.
 Super bonus.

 Stainless Steel Pan: Please just throw away your non-sticks especially if the coating is scratched.
 Dreadful chemicals are leaching into your food.
 You don't need this ever and especially not in postpartum!
 Stainless steel pan are the way to go.
 Yes, they need oil/fat to prevent sticking but that's just bonus flavor, nutrients and good fat if you are doing it right!

 Glass Pyrex Cookware: Consider ditching a lot of your older, coated bakeware for the same reason we are throwing out the teflon frying pans.
 You don't need a lot of pans and this is something that can be a gradual swap over - especially if you are using parchment paper.

 Cookie Sheet: Wooooooooo......yeah, not for cookies!
 For freezing things

 Parchment Paper: Unbleached.
 This is helpful for a lot of things but especially freezing riced veg, freezing grains.